Cal State University system proposes first tuition increase in five years

 Email This Story

-News of a potential Cal State University tuition increase broke on Facebook after California State Student Association advocacy officer Sarah Bentley posted a status detailing the proposed cost hike.
+News of a potential Cal State University tuition increase broke on Facebook after California State Student Association advocacy officer Sarah Bentley posted a status detailing the proposed cost hike on Thursday.

 CSSA is a student-advocacy organization that lobbies in Sacramento each year for the CSU system.
-There is an optional payment of a $2 CSSA fee on MyCSULB.
+There is an optional payment of a $2 CSSA fee on MyCSULB to support the efforts.

+So far, there has not been a mass email sent to students informing them of the possible hike.

-The increase would be implemented for the 2017-2018 school year.
-With this hike, undergraduate programs would see program cost increases up to $270 per year, credential programs would see costs up to $312 and graduate programs would see hikes up to $438.
+The tuition increase would be implemented for the 2017-2018 school year.
+With this hike, undergraduate programs would see cost increases up to $270 per year, credential programs would see costs up to $312 per year and graduate programs would see hikes up to $438 per year.

 The proposal will be discussed at the Board of Trustees meeting Nov.
-15-16 at the CSU Office of the Chancellor in Downtown Long Beach.
-Following the November meeting, the proposal will be voted on during the January
+15-16 at the CSU Office of the Chancellor in downtown Long Beach.
+Following the November meeting, the proposal will be voted on during the Jan.
+25-27 session.

-In response, student advocates chalked the walkways running through the Liberal Arts buildings in protest, writing phrases such as “no more tuition!” and also hanging a sign on the Prospector Pete statue reading: “Abolish student debt now!”
+In response, student advocates chalked the walkways running through the Liberal Arts buildings in protest, writing phrases such as “No more tuition!” and hanging a sign on the Prospector Pete statue reading: “Abolish student debt now!”

+In a document released by the Office of the Chancellor, the tuition hike is being proposed in anticipation of insufficient funds allocated through the California government’s 2017-18 budget.

 Leave a Comment